martinpeck/python-blog/README.md

     > Note: this will create an app.db file on your local machine, and use sqlite as a database engine.

-5. [optional] Create a .env file and specify how you want flask to be run.
+5. [optional] Create a `.env` file and specify how you want flask to be run.
 For example, to run the local server in development mode:

     ``` env
     FLASK_ENV=development
     SECRET=some-secret-value-that-you-should-never-commit-to-git
+    ROLLBAR_ACCESS_TOKEN=your-rollbar-access-token-goes-here
     ```
     Other Flask environment variables can be found here: